AbhinavMir/sol2huff/README.md

 ## Acknowledgements

 Shoutout @iFrostizz for developing [Murph](https://github.com/iFrostizz/murph) - a bytecode to Huff transpiler.
-Sol2Huff is heavily inspired by Murph.
+Sol2Huff is derivative of Murph.